serenatoon/RFC913-SFTP/readme.md

 ### `STOR` `{NEW | OLD | APP }` `file-spec`

 Stores `file-spec` in the remote system.
+Note that the RFC 913 Standard does not specify any error handling if `file-spec` does not exist.
+Therefore this has not been accounted for.

 #### `NEW`